 vi.
 Folic acid (B9): Folic acid plays a major role in cellular metabolism including the synthesis of some of the components of DNA and pigment precursor.
 It was noticed that the silkworm growth decreased when folic acid was eliminated from artificial diet.

 vii.
 Choline and Inositol: Choline and inositol are required at higher levels compared to other vitamins (Kansakar et al., 2023).
 They are involved in the production of cell membrane.
-Inositol is an important part of signaling mechanism that transmits information from outside to the inside of cells.
+Inositol is an important part of signalling mechanism that transmits information from outside to the inside of cells.

 Vitamin C (Ascorbic acid): Ascorbic acid has many important functions in silkworm.
 It is a powerful antioxidant, protecting against oxidative damage to DNA, membrane lipids and proteins.
-Addtion of ascorbic acid significantly increased the weight of silkworm, since it has gustatory stimulating action.
+Additionof ascorbic acid significantly increased the weight of silkworm, since it has gustatory stimulating action.
 The absence of ascorbic acid in the diet of first and second instar larvae postponed growth and development of silkworm

 b.
 Fat soluble vitamins.
 Fat-soluble vitamins consist of the A, D, E and K vitamins.
 Among these, enrichment of mulberry leaves with vitamin A, D and K have not been studied.
 Vitamin E: α-tocopherol marginally increases the number of eggs laid by moths and β-carotene is reported to have some growth-promoting effect (Kanafi et al., 2007)